arthurL-daSilva/macropy/README.md

 # Future plans
 - ~implement an GUI~
-- try to make a register system for a max of 4 accounts
+- ~try to make a register system for a max of 4 accounts~
+- Put the path of the Riot Client in the GUI
+- switch to VALORANT in the GUI
 - adapt for VALORANT